CumulusNetworks/docs/content/cumulus-netq-47/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 {{</tabs>}}

-4. Run the following command in the directory that contains the {{<link title="Upgrade NetQ Virtual Machines/#download-upgrade-software" text="NetQ configuration backup script">}}.
+4. For on-premises deployments, run the following command in the directory that contains the {{<link title="Upgrade NetQ Virtual Machines/#download-upgrade-software" text="NetQ configuration backup script">}}.
 In cluster deployments, run this command on the master node:

 ```
-sudo ./backup_restore_configs.py --postupgrade
+sudo /home/cumulus/./backup_restore_configs.py --postupgrade
 ```

 5. Confirm the upgrade was successful: